markuspetermann/sxlock/README.md

 sxlock - simple X screen locker
 ===============================

 Simple screen locker utility for X, fork of sflock, which is based on slock.
-Main difference is that sxlock uses PAM authentication, so no suid is needed.
+Main difference is that sxlock uses PAM authentication.

 Features